solidity-labs-io/forge-proposal-simulator/docs/overview/architecture/proposal-functions.md

     }
     ```

-    For more clear understanding we can have a look at the bravo proposal example snippet.
-Here `build()` has the `buildModifier` which takes `PROTOCOL_TIMELOCK_BRAVO` as the caller.
-Multiple calls are made in the `build()` function but only the mutative calls made by the caller will be stored in the actions array.
-In this example there are three mutative actions.
-First, deployed token is whitelisted on the deployed vault.
-Second, vault is approved to transfer some `balance` on behalf of bravo timelock contract.
-Third, `balance` amount of tokens are deposited in the vault from the bravo timelock contract.
+    For a clearer understanding, we can look at the Bravo proposal example snippet.
+Here, `build()` has the `buildModifier`, which takes `PROTOCOL_TIMELOCK_BRAVO` as the caller.
+Multiple calls are made in the `build()` function, but only the mutative calls made by the caller will be stored in the actions array.
+In this example, there are three mutative actions.
+First, the deployed token is whitelisted on the deployed vault.
+Second, the vault is approved to transfer some `balance` on behalf of the Bravo timelock contract.
+Third, the `balance` amount of tokens is deposited in the vault from the Bravo timelock contract.

     ```solidity
     function build()